rub1e/hub/README.md

 A learning hub can be run with a variety of income models.
 Our current space in East London generates revenue from a combination of recruitment fees from employers and income from two sister companies that share our premises and both employ our gradutes and contribute to our running costs.
 But, a hub could also be funded from public sources or from a consortium of employers.
 It could also operate as part of an accelerator, providing technical talent for resident startups.

-In theory, a learning hub could be funded by fees from students, but this is a model that we are less keen on.
+In theory, a learning hub could be funded by fees from students, but this is a model that we have less experience with and for which we would almost certainly require higher staffing levels.

+**How we would expect to work**
+Primarily, our role is to provide oversight of the curriculum and ongoing support for the pegagogy.
+Where required, we can also recruit a Director or Learning or train somebody into that role.
+We also have the capacity to take on the management of a  learning hub, especially in its early stages, and to train staff to take on leadership roles.

 ## Outcomes